readyready15728/misc/awakemud-notes.md

 * Maxwell tells you OOCly, 'Yep.
 All store decks use cold ASIST.
 They protect you from black IC, but they don't let you use your hacking pool.'
 * DocWagon charges you a proportion of what you have, including bank funds.
-(Not including bank funds really?)
+(Not including bank funds really?
+In any case, carry as little cash on your person as you can and leave most in the bank.)
 * Daniel "The Turk" Leoni at the Italiano in Renton offers work.
 * Investigate the mall in NE Seattle on Espanoza Way between Sixth and Seventh Streets.